ehowe/keynote-parser-go/README.md

 ## What doesn't work

-The export from Go to C for FFI is not right yet.
-It's probably close, but exporting a []byte from Go to C doesn't work.
-When the return type of the function is []byte, the function doesn't even correctly receive its input.
+The export works and attaching the function through FFI returns a JSON object that can be consumed.
+However, it does not contain all of the attributes that it does through the Python serializer.
+This seems like it is really close.